-- in the Kyrgyz Republic, where we operate the Kumtor Mine, - in Canada, where we operate the Mount Milligan Mine, own 100% of the Kemess project, own a 75% in the Endako Mine which is currently on care and maintenance and own a 50% interest in the Greenstone Gold Property. - in the USA, where we own the TC Mine which is currently on care and maintenance, and the Langeloth Facility. - in Turkey, where we own the Öksüt Project.
+- in the Kyrgyz Republic, where we operate the Kumtor Mine; - in Canada, where we operate the Mount Milligan Mine, own 100% of the Kemess project, own a 75% in the Endako Mine which is currently on care and maintenance and own a 50% interest in the Greenstone Gold Property; - in Turkey, where we own the Öksüt Mine; and - in the USA, where we own the TC Mine, which is currently on care and maintenance, and the Langeloth Facility.

-Each of our operations have an Environmental Management System ("EMS") that generally aligns with ISO 14001 environmental management systems, and an environmental management action plan which sets out the activities need to fulfill the site's EMS.
+Each of our operations have an Environmental Management System ("EMS") that generally aligns with ISO 14001 environmental management systems, and an environmental management action plan which sets out the activities needed to fulfill the site's EMS.
 They are designed to address the effects of operations on the environment, to monitor compliance with permits and other requirements, and to provide for scheduled monitoring, engineering controls, reporting and audits.
 We conduct an internal auditing and monitoring program to ensure compliance with the Kumtor EMS and Environmental Management Action Plan ("EMAP").

-All of our operations are different - they present different environmental protection concerns, and are subject to differing legislation.
+All of our operations are different - they present different environmental protection concerns and are subject to differing legislation.
 As such, the nature of the environmental protection activities and the resulting costs cannot be compared.
-During the financial year ending December 31, 2018, the approximate expenditures by site on environmental programs is as follows: \$5.8 at Kumtor Mine; \$2.4 at the Mount Milligan Mine; \$0.9 million at the Endako Mine; \$1.6 million at the Kemess Mine; \$1.5 million at the TC Mine; and \$0.3 million at the Öksüt Project.
+During the financial year ending December 31, 2019, the approximate expenditures by site on environmental programs were as follows: \$7.5 million at Kumtor Mine; \$1.83 million at the Mount Milligan Mine; \$1.55 million at the Endako Mine; \$1.48 million at the Kemess Mine; \$1.58 million at the TC Mine, which includes environment and reclamation operating expenses and \$0.47 million at the Öksüt Mine.